 There are questions on the GED test that require some pretty careful analysis.
 At first glance, some wrong answers will appear to be correct at a first casual glance.

 Very often, writers of the GED test will put a misleading answer first so you’ll be tempted to choose that answer.
 Please be careful not to fall into this sort of trap!
+It is important to first recognize the main idea in a complex piece of reading.
+Once you manage that, finding the correct answer will become easier.

 Sometimes, you’ll find more than just one right answer.
 If that’s the case, make sure you will choose the best answer option based on what the question asks, not on your assumption.